-9.3 Fortran
+9.2 Fortran

 A formal Fortran ABI does not exist.
 Most Fortran compilers are designed for very specific high performance computing applications, so Fortran compilers use different passing conventions and memory layouts optimized for their specific purpose.
 For example, Fortran applications that must run on distributed memory machines need a different data representation for array descriptors (also known as dope vectors, or fat pointers) than applications running on symmetric multiprocessor shared memory machines.
 A normative ABI for Fortran is therefore not desirable.
 However, for interoperability of different Fortran compilers, as well as for interoperability with other languages, this section provides some some guidelines for data types representation, and argument passing.
-The guidelines in this section are derived from the GNU Fortran 77 (G77) compiler.
+The guidelines in this section are derived from the GNU Fortran 77 (G77) compiler, and are also followed by the GNU Fortran 95 (gfortran) compiler (restricted to Fortran 77 features).
 Other Fortran compilers already available for AMD64 at the time of this writing may use different conventions, so compatibility is not guaranteed.

-When this text uses the term Fortran function, the test applies to both Fortran FUNCTION and SUBROUTINE subprograms unless specifically stated otherwise.
+When this text uses the term Fortran procedure, the text applies to both Fortran FUNCTION and SUBROUTINE subprograms as well as for alternate ENTRY points, unless specifically stated otherwise.